taniwha/KerbalStats/README.md

 total experience for all tasks, bodies and situtations.
 Also, ommitting any of the *task*, *body* or *situation* parameters will return the total for the ommitted qualities. eg, **"experience:body=Eve"** will return the total experience for all tasks and situtations in Eve's sphere of influence.
+The returned value is the string representation ("G17" format) of the amount of time, in seconds, the kerbal has logged for the relevant task, body and/or situation.

+It is up to the mod to give actual meaning to the experience.

 ##Querying KerbalStats